Highlights of Democrats’ $3 trillion-plus virus relief bill

 WASHINGTON (AP) — Democrats controlling the House have unveiled a $3 trillion-plus coronavirus relief bill — the fifth coronavirus response legislation so far — and are planning to pass the measure on Friday.
 The legislation replenishes existing accounts to respond to both the COVID-19 health care crisis and to try to ease the economic impact of the pandemic, which has produced record job losses and fears of a depression.

-Highlights of the Democratic bill:
+Here are highlights of the Democratic bill:

 FISCAL AID TO STATES AND LOCAL GOVERNMENTS